 - 3D Printing and Pinhole Projectors - August 19 at 11am & 2pm: Learn more about 3D printing and how the sun can shine through a pinhole!

 Check out this web tutorial on wearing eclipse glasses to prepare you and your family for viewing the eclipse safely.

 Total Eclipse Event FAQ's

 Bring your entire family!
-The museum café will be open and food trucks will be onsite.
+The museum café will be open and food vendors will be onsite while supplies last.
 You may also choose to pack a lunch to enjoy outside.
 Other food options are available in Downtown Greenville at a short walking distance.
 You may leave your museum wristband on for re-entry.
 Be sure to wear comfy clothes!
 Please do not bring lawn chairs due to limited space.

 Admission tickets can only be purchased the day of; we are not pre-selling tickets.
 Between our large indoor and outdoor space, there is enough room for people to spread out into various areas.
 In the event that the inside of the museum does reach capacity, we will still have activities going on outside.
 We recommend getting here early to participate in our activities throughout the morning.

 We plan on handing out eclipse viewing glasses to our guests.
 We also recommend bringing your own if you have them.
 While we hope to have enough glasses for everyone, we also will have other ways to view the eclipse safely.
 Make sure no one looks at the sun without eclipse viewing glasses!